-When it comes to cocktails, by no means does frozen translate to frilly.
-In fact, one hot spot in the Midwest has a menu of high-end, rock star cocktails all served frozen.
+When it comes to cocktails, by no means does "frozen" necessarily translate to "frilly."
+In fact, one hot spot in the Midwest has a menu of high-end, rock-star cocktails all served frozen.
 Inspired by the heat and in a toast to the 4th of July, this week we decided to follow suit and take the gin and tonic, that most sublime summertime sip, to the frozen side of cocktails.

 For this method, replace the 2 cups of ice with 1 3/4 cups of water, and add 1/4 cup of simple syrup.
 Combine all of the ingredients and churn for about 20 minutes or according to your ice cream machine's instructions.
 Scoop into glasses and garnish with a fresh lime wedge.

 Granita Style: For this method, replace the ice with 1 1/2 cups of water.
 You end up with a drink the consistency of shaved ice.
 In a freezer-safe container, combine all of the ingredients and stir to combine.
 Place in the freezer and check after half an hour.
 Stir and replace in the freezer.
 Continue stirring every 20 minutes until the ingredients have started to become icy.
 Keep in the freezer until ready to serve.
 Again this method would have to take place the night before you want to serve this cocktail.
 Scrape the ice into glasses and garnish with lime.

 Frozen Gin & Tonic

 gin, such as Hendrick's Gin

 tonic water (preferably an artisan tonic like Q Tonic or Fever Tree, or homemade if you've got it)

 Lime wedge or wheels for garnish

 Combine the gin, lime juice, tonic, and ice in a blender.
 Blend until evenly combined and the consistency of a milkshake.
 Scoop into glasses and garnish with lime.